 All he could think about was his right arm.
 They had re-attach it.
 They just had to.

 Shimone tried to be brave about his arm.
 But he could not accept that he would be required to live the rest of his life without it.
 He’d have to learn how to write again – with his left hand.
 He’d have to learn how to dress himself.
-He’d be labeled a cripple, and that was unacceptable.
+Worst of all he’d be labeled a cripple.
+That was unacceptable.
 Shimone was a great athlete.
 He’d been the youngest boy to be named captain of his soccer team in school for three years running.

 He aspired to play professional soccer after his military service was over.
 He’d already made arrangements.
 Everything would have to change.